 A few words of encouragement

 The crucial piece is that your designs serve the purpose that they are intended for – that they are effective.
 By taking some time to start projects with a color scheme that meets the emotional needs of the prime demographic, you are setting them up for success.
-At it’s most basic level that means not making a website for men purple as it’s statistically their least preferred color, or making a medical website black as it connotates death, or giving a very light and airy yellow color scheme for a serious subject lest it insinuates frivolity.
+At it’s most basic level, that means not making a website for men purple as it’s statistically their least preferred color.
+You also wouldn’t want to make a medical website black as it connotates death, or giving a very light and airy yellow color scheme for a serious subject lest it insinuates frivolity.

-At it’s most acute, intention in a web design color scheme means communicating the brand voice, the emotional appeal, occasionally being open to things previously learned by others (green for an environmental project, blue for a technology project, red for sports and aggression,) and following your instinct as you dive head first into what would truly speak to this particular market.
-The greatest designers were all guessing too and took a stab at something new.
-Jump in, soak up what’s already out there in the particular market the product or service is in, then the most visually appealing and effective designs in all markets, and then try your hand.
+At it’s most acute, intention in a web design color scheme means communicating the brand voice, the emotional appeal, occasionally being open to things previously learned by others (green for an environmental project, blue for a technology project, red for sports and aggression,) and following your instinct as you dive headfirst into what would truly speak to this particular market.
+The greatest designers were all guessing, too, and took a stab at something new.
+Jump in, soak up what’s already out there in the particular market the product or service is in.
+Then, look at the most visually appealing and effective designs in all markets and try your hand.
 After you’ve tried some pre-mixed hex color schemes listed above or elsewhere – mix up your own.“The greatest designers were all guessing too and took a stab at something new.”
 Click To Tweet

 Part Five – What is a modern color palette?

-Well, I’ll tell you one thing a modern color palette is not using super simple versions of the colors we traditionally think of: blue, green, yellow, etc. regardless if you can make simple colors look together or not – it looks unsophisticated, and relatively bland.
-I remember my painting teacher in college saying always to mix your paints, and with intention at the beginning of a session – because people who just squeeze them out of a tube are going to find the look of their painting drab indeed.
+Well, I’ll tell you one thing a modern color palette is not using super simple versions of the colors we traditionally think of: blue, green, yellow, etc. Regardless of if you can make simple colors look good together or not – it seems unsophisticated and relatively bland.
+I remember my painting teacher in college saying always to mix your paints with intention at the beginning of a session – because people who just squeeze them out of a tube are going to find the look of their painting drab indeed.